mykcryptodev/multisig-alerts/SETUP.md

 3. Add environment variables in Project Settings → Environment Variables
 4. Deploy

-### 7. Enable Vercel KV Storage (Optional but Recommended)
+### 7. Enable Vercel Edge Config Store (Optional but Recommended)

-Vercel KV provides persistent storage for tracking seen transactions:
+Vercel Edge Config Store provides persistent storage for tracking seen transactions:

 1. Go to your Vercel project dashboard
 2. Navigate to the "Storage" tab
-3. Click "Create Database" → "KV"
+3. Click "Create Database" → "Edge Config Store"
 4. Follow the setup wizard
-5. The KV environment variables will be automatically added to your project
+5. The EDGE_CONFIG environment variable will be automatically added to your project

+**Note:** Edge Config Store is read-only in production, so the app will use in-memory storage for writes and Edge Config for reads.
+This provides a good balance of persistence and performance.

-Without KV, the app will use in-memory storage (resets on each deployment).
+Without Edge Config, the app will use in-memory storage (resets on each deployment).

 ### 8. Verify Cron Job